-Mount Everest is the tallest mountain in the planet which holds various fact you never knew and is an eternal symbol of exploration and adventure.
-To summit Mt.
+Mount Everest is the tallest mountain on the planet which holds various facts you never knew and is an eternal symbol of exploration and adventure.
+To summit, Mt.
 Everest is the dream of every adventurer out there in the world.
 Thousands of trekkers and adventurers from all around the world seek to summit and trek to Everest Base Camp every year.
-It is one of the most famous destinations and well-recognised peak among 8000 Meter peaks around the world.
+It is one of the most famous destinations and a well-recognized peak among 8000 Meter peaks around the world.

-There are lots of amazing facts most of the adventurer has no knowledge about.
+There are lots of amazing facts most adventurer has no knowledge about.
 Here are some of those interesting and amazing facts about Mt.
 Everest.

-The first ever official summit to Mt.
+The first-ever official summit of Mt.
 Everest was recorded on May 29, 1953.
-As the two people, Edmund Hillary and Tenzing Norgay Sherpa successfully summited the Everest and descended back safely.
-But there’s that history which states that they were the second team to summit the Everest.
+Two people, Edmund Hillary and Tenzing Norgay Sherpa successfully summited Everest and descended back safely.
+But there’s that history that states that they were the second team to summit Everest.
 Back in 1924, there were two people named George Mallory and Andrew “Sandy” Irvine who was spotted 800 feet below the summit and moving up the final ridge.
 As the clouds moved in and shroud the mountain they both were never to be seen alive.
 So, this fact is still unknown whether they were able to climb to the top or not.
-This subject remains debate amongst climber to this day.
+This subject remains debated amongst climbers to this day.

-And if you carrying essential equipment and you have the best crew members then you will be able to successfully summit the Everest.
+And if you carry essential equipment and you have the best crew members then you will be able to successfully summit Everest.